hammy275/mc-vr-api/README.md

 Add the following to the dependencies section of your `build.gradle`:

 ```
-compileOnly fg.deobf("net.blf02:vrapi:VERSION")
+compileOnly fg.deobf("curse.maven:mcvrapi-591092:FILE_ID")
-runtimeOnly fg.deobf("net.blf02:vrapi:VERSION")
+runtimeOnly fg.deobf("curse.maven:mcvrapi-591092:FILE_ID")
 ```

-Where `VERSION` is the version you want to use (such as `1.1.0`).
-You can view a list of all available versions [here](https://github.com/hammy3502/mc-vr-api/wiki/Versions).
+Where `FILE_ID` is the file ID from CurseForge of the version of `mc-vr-api` you want.
+Find the file of the version you want of `mc-vr-api`, visit its URL, then copy the numbers at the end.
+That's the file ID.
+For more information, see the [CurseMaven Website](https://www.cursemaven.com/).

 After adding these to your `build.gradle`, exit and re-open your IDE.
 You may need to run `gradlew --refresh-dependencies` afterwards (or `./gradlew --refresh-dependencies` if you're on Linux).